dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - Don't forget to get rid of the old containers since they're still using the port you want!

-You might feel like a hacker while frantically typing all these commands in the terminal but be honest, **This whole process stinks like moldy gym socks.**
+You might feel like a super-cool hacker while frantically typing all these commands in the terminal, but be honest - **this whole process stinks like moldy gym socks.**

 **And these are just the steps to bring up a simple app with 3 services.
 Can you imagine the kind of insane hoops you would have to jump through to run a complex application with 20+ services working together??
 My eye is twitching just thinking about it.**